halbgut/meteor-altboiler/README.md

 A non render-blocking alternative to the Meteor-core boilerplate-generator package.

-Loading meteor on slow networks sometimes can take more than a minute.
-It is huge.
+Loading meteor sometimes take a long time.
+It is huge compared to a traditional site.
+For your regular mobile user (~750Kbps) it will take 6 seconds to load.
 This makes for an awful UX.
-With this package you can server static HTML first and then load meteor in the background.
+With altboiler you can serve static HTML first and then load meteor in the background.
 You could for example serve a loading screen first.
-Or you could also render the whole site without the parts that need a connection to the server first.
+Or you could also preload the whole site without the parts that need a connection to the server.

 [You can see a demo page here](http://altboiler.meteor.com/).

-## Issues

-Don't hesitate to create an Issue just check the [TODO](https://github.com/Kriegslustig/meteor-altboiler#todo) section first.
-If you're not sure if it's a bug or an issue with your set up, just PM me. :)

 ## Table of Contents